flasheye-lovisa/flasheye-lovisa.github.io/lovisas_docsify_guide.md

 ```

 ## Initialization (taken from [here](https://docsify.js.org/#/quickstart?id=initialize))
-To initialize the needed startfiles:
+To initialize the needed startfiles for docsify to work:
 ```bash
 docsify init ./docs
 ```